-the figure was calculated according to a new methodology that included ad spend on GLZ and GLGLZ, channels owned by the IDF military, which were not canvassed in previous years.
+\the figure was calculated according to a new methodology that included ad spend on GLZ and GLGLZ,

 Source: CMDS based on data from the Knesset Research & Information Center, Israeli Marketing Association, Central Bureau of Statistics Israel

 Digital advertising has been growing steadily in the country, driven first by the tech giants Google and Facebook, and secondly by the increasing appetite of the Israeli public for digital content.
 Many companies are launching digital products and services that need digital advertising support.
 In 2018, the categories most looked for by advertisers were mobile display, Facebook ads, influencers and micro-celebrities.